dborisenko/dborisenko.github.io/_posts/2016-01-31-decomposition-of-monolithic-application-to-akka-cluster-microservices.markdown

 ## API

 Interface to the corcrete microservice.
 Should contain enough information to make microservice lookup and discovery.
+All clients of this microservice should include this module as a dependency.
 Regarding storing public messages, there are 2 possible implementations:

 ### Gateway